mwanzaalbert/Google-Cloud-Practice-Project/README.md

 # Google-Cloud-Practice-Project

-Completed labs can be found in the file the Google Cloud Practice Project Results.pdf
+23 completed lab have been compiled and can be found in the file the Google Cloud Practice Project Results.pdf